sqlitebrowser/website/content/blog/2024-10-16-version-3-13-1-released.md

   - 3.13.x
 ---

-This is a new release with several improvements to the v3.13.0 release from three months ago. :rocket:
+This is a new release with several improvements over the v3.13.0 release from three months ago. :rocket:

 As a special mention, SQLean has a new `time` extension!
 Check out the following link for more information: https://github.com/nalgeon/sqlean/blob/main/docs/time.md